+If I ever need more points, I just transfer them from my Chase Sapphire Preferred Card.
 Then I can save my American Airlines miles for more partner trips.
 I’m currently stocking up for (hopefully) another epic trip to Asia in a year or two.

 It might sound odd, but I very rarely redeem American Airlines miles for flights on on American Airlines.
-Instead, I use them to book partner award flights on airlines like Cathay Pacific, Japan Airlines, and Finnair for incredible value.
+Instead, I use American Airlines miles to book partner award flights on airlines like Cathay Pacific, Japan Airlines, and Finnair for incredible value.
 And it’s often easier to find seats on partner airlines because American Airlines award flights can be hard to find if you’re not flexible with your travel dates.

 You can earn American Airlines miles quickly with cards like:

-- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®
+- Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-- Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®
+- CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

-- Citi® / AAdvantage® Executive World Elite™ Mastercard®
+- Citi® / AAdvantage® Executive World Elite Mastercard®

 I’d love to hear your strategy for redeeming American Airlines miles.
 Do you get more value on partner flights, or have you had luck using them for American Airlines flights?